harryman13/IRELIA/README.md

 Levels and Enemies from [ansimuz](https://ansimuz.itch.io/sideview-sci-fi) on their itch.io page.

-Enemy shooting sound from [dklon](https://opengameart.org/users/dklon) on opengameart.org
+Enemy shooting and explosion sound from [dklon](https://opengameart.org/users/dklon) on opengameart.org

 Other sounds from zapsplat.com